What is pre-diabetes?

-Pre-diabetes can increase your risk of cardiovascular (heart and blood vessel) disease, which can lead to heart attack and stroke.
+Pre-diabetes means your body’s insulin is not working effectively and it can increase your risk of cardiovascular disease, which can lead to heart attack and stroke.

-Left untreated, pre-diabetes can develop into type 2 diabetes within five to 10 years.
+Left untreated, pre-diabetes can develop into type 2 diabetes.
 However, leading a healthy lifestyle can help you manage pre-diabetes and reduce your risk of developing type 2 diabetes – so the earlier you find out, the better.

 Diagnosis of pre-diabetes

 Pre-diabetes is diagnosed with an oral glucose tolerance test (OGTT).
 Your doctor can order this simple test and you can have it at a pathology laboratory.
-If you think you may be at risk of pre-diabetes, talk to your doctor about it as soon as possible.
+While there are no specific pre-diabetes symptoms, if you think you may be at risk, talk to your doctor about it as soon as possible.

 Am I at risk of prediabetes?

 Answering these questions can help you work out if you’re at risk of pre-diabetes:

 - Do you lead a sedentary (inactive) lifestyle?